wmde/fundraising-app-frontend/README.md

 ## Building the assets

+The command

 	npm run build

-Will create the CSS, JavaScript, fonts and images inside the `dist` directory.
+will create the CSS, JavaScript, fonts and images inside the `dist` directory.
 To use them with the Fundraising Application, you must copy them into the directory `web/skins/laika` in the Fundraising Application directory.
-You can ingnore or delete the generated HTML files, they are an unused byproduct of the build process.
+You can ignore or delete the generated HTML files, they are an unused byproduct of the build process.